ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: Introduction

-\paragraph{Summary of contributions} We propose \textbf{ArcheType}, an open-source framework to CTA centered around large language models, which leverages their strengths and adapts to their limitations.
-Specifically, we make the following contributions: \begin{enumerate}[leftmargin=*] \item We introduce ArcheType, the first method for CTA demonstrated to be compatible with both open-source and closed-source LLMs. \item We enumerate four essential components for any LLM-based CTA (LLM-CTA) approach: sampling, serialization, querying, and label remapping.
-We propose new approaches for context sampling and label remapping, and demonstrate their importance to the overall accuracy of LLM-CTA (\Secref{sec:archetype-method}). \item We introduce three new zero-shot CTA benchmarks that cover a wide range of domain-specific schemas and attribute types (\Secref{sec:new-benchmarks}). \item Through a detailed experimental evaluation (\Secref{sec:experiments}), we show that ArcheType achieves strong fine-tuned performance and state-of-the-art zero-shot performance on a large and diverse suite of benchmarks, while requiring far less tabular data for both training and inference than existing methods (\Secref{sec:main-results}).
+Our main contributions can be summarized as follows: \begin{enumerate}[leftmargin=*,nosep] \item We introduce \textbf{ArcheType}, an open-source CTA framework centered around large language models, which leverages their strengths, adapts to their limitations, and is compatible with both open-source and closed-source LLMs. \item We enumerate four essential components for any LLM-based CTA (LLM-CTA) approach: sampling, serialization, querying, and label remapping.
+We propose new approaches for context sampling and label remapping, and demonstrate their importance to the overall accuracy of LLM-CTA (\Secref{sec:archetype-method}). \item We introduce three new zero-shot CTA benchmarks that cover a range of domain-specific schemas and attribute types (\Secref{sec:new-benchmarks}). \item Through a detailed experimental evaluation (\Secref{sec:experiments}), we show that ArcheType achieves strong fine-tuned performance and state-of-the-art zero-shot performance on a large and diverse suite of benchmarks, while requiring far less tabular data for both training and inference than existing methods (\Secref{sec:main-results}). \end{enumerate}